Speech-Language Pathologist

 Megan received her Master of Science from the University of Alberta in Speech-Language Pathology in 2023.
 While in Alberta, Megan was an active member of her faculty, acting as class representative and leading her peers as President of the Rehabilitation Medicine Students Association.

 In 2017, Megan graduated from Laurentian University with her Bachelor of Arts in Psychology and with Minors in Ethics and in Health and Disabilities.
 Prior to beginning her degree in Speech-Language Pathology, Megan worked for several years supporting autistic children.
-Megan now has experience working in Alberta, Saskatchewan, and the Northwest Territories, having sought unique opportunities to experience Speech-Language Pathology across a variety of settings.
+Megan now has experience working in Ontario, Alberta, Saskatchewan, and the Northwest Territories, having sought unique opportunities to experience Speech-Language Pathology across a variety of settings.

-Megan enjoys working with both children and adults.
-She has a special interest in augmentative and alternative communication, motor speech disorders, pre-school and school-age language and literacy, articulation, aphasia, and autism.
+Megan is passionate about understanding and enhancing the client experience.
+She enjoys working with both children and adults.
+Megan has a special interest in augmentative and alternative communication (both low and high tech approaches), assistive technology, motor speech disorders, pre-school and school-age language and literacy, articulation, aphasia, autism, stuttering and swallowing/tongue thrust.